geostar1024/epbtools/README.md

 * changeAllBlockProperty(property,newValue) : replaces the value of the specified property on *all* blocks in the grid
 * changeAllBlockPropertyConditional(conditionProperty,conditionValue,property,newValue) : replaces the value of the specified property only on blocks that have a property with a certain value
+* changeAllBlockFacePropertyConditional(conditionProperty,conditionValue,property,newValue) : replaces the value of the specified property only on the faces of blocks that have a property with a certain value
 * listAllBlocks() : prints out the entire grid

 ### Missing functionality